How to Keep Your Vulva and Vagina Healthy

 The vagina is an internal structure, extending from the cervix (lower part of the uterus) to the external part of the female genitalia, which is the vulva.
 The vulva is the external part of your genitals – i.e. what you can see – and includes the mons pubis, labia minora and majora, clitoris, and the external openings of the urethra and vagina.

-Now that that’s settled, let’s dive into potential causes and factors, signs and symptoms that could signal an issue, and proactive tips to help you start caring for your vulva and vagina.
+Now that that’s settled, let’s dive into potential causes and factors, signs and symptoms that could signal an issue, and proactive tips to help you keep a healthy vulva and vagina.

 1. Potential Causes & Factors